Meet the Team

 Michelle also produced and acted in the award-winning short film Dos Corazones, which premiered at the Nashville Film Festival and went on to win Best Cinematography & Audience Favorite at the Malibu Film Festival.

-In April 2011, she completed Hello Herman starring Norman Reedus (AMC’s The Walking Dead), Martha Higareda, and Garrett Backstrom.
+Michelle completed Hello Herman starring Norman Reedus (AMC’s The Walking Dead), Martha Higareda, and Garrett Backstrom.
 The film premiered at the Hollywood Film Festival to a sold out audience and had its international premiere at the Monaco Charity Film Festival where it won the award for social relevance.
-It opened in June 2013 and was distributed on VOD in 100 million homes across the U.S. by Warner Brothers.
+The movie was distributed on VOD in 100 million homes across the U.S. by Warner Brothers.

 ALEXANDRA GUARNIERI – Managing Director